locoxsoco/GG-Assist/README.md

 - 🐍 Python plugins for rapid development
 - ⚡ C++ plugins for performance-critical applications
 - 🤖 AI-powered plugins using our ChatGPT integration
-- 🔌 Custom UI elements and system interactions
+- 🔌 Custom system interactions
 - 🎮 Game and application integrations

 ## 🚀 Quick Start